-My work examines the nature of expectation and perception, the role of individualism and symbolic representation on contemporary culture.
 It is purposeful that my work not stagnate in the reimagining of a certain image or theme, but that the themes within my work are born, mature, and wither as knowledge is gained of a subject.
-Use of metaphor, symbols, and codes are often used as a subtext by which I begin transcribing a passing memory, thought, or question into a realized cultural artifact.
+Use of metaphor, symbols, and codes are often used as a scaffold by which I begin transcribing a passing memory, thought, or question into a realized cultural artifact.

 Guy W. Bell (b.
 1980) is a visual artist and painter living in Arkansas.
 Born in Pensacola, FL.
 Bell’s early childhood was spent looking skyward, watching a never- ending procession of fighter jets soar over airbases on which he grew up.
-When his family relocated to Arkansas in 1987, the habit of looking toward the great beyond did not wane.
+As he entered adulthood the habit of looking toward the great beyond did not wane.

 Though receiving no formal art training, Bell’s leisure time was consumed by learning the practices of painting, drawing and sculpting.
 After graduating college with a business-focused B.A. in Liberal Arts, he painted and wrote about art in his spare time.
-Finding success in selling work, Bell chose to pursue a full-time career as an oil painter.
+Finding a responsive audience when displaying work, Bell chose to pursue a full-time career as an oil painter.
 Bell’s first year as an artist was spent in the studio.
 He set to creating an initial body of work united by the theme of understanding light and it’s effect on surface and atmosphere.
 Later, his work shifted from simply rendering a scene or individual, to seeking to convey the intangible aspects of a scene.
 Narrative elements left open to viewer interpretation also became a mainstay of his catalog.
-As he continued his practice, his work gained acclaim both in the region and around the world as a master of depicting colorful skyscapes, incorporation of thoughtful narratives, and received renown for evocative contemporary compositions.
+As he continued his practice, his work gained acclaim both both for depicting deeply rendered sky-scapes as well as incorporation of evocative imagery.

 In 2013, Bell’s piece “Cain & Abel” was selected for Crystal Bridges Museum Of American Art’s “State Of The Art” exhibition.
 It was shortly afterward that Bell set to creating the world’s first levitating stone sculpture, titled “Ascension”.
 It debuted in 2014.
 In 2015, Bell opened DRAWL Southern Contemporary Art, a gallery representing great artists from across the Southern region of the US.